The Solid Protocol

 Resources

-) – a space of URIs in which data can be accessed.
-A storage is the root container for all of its contained resources (see Resource Containment).
+) is the root container for all of its contained resources (see Resource Containment).

 When a server supports multiple storages, the URIs MUST be allocated to non-overlapping space.

-Servers exposing the storage resource MUST advertise by including the HTTP Link
+Servers MUST advertise the storage resource by including the HTTP Link

 targeting http://www.w3.org/ns/pim/space#Storage